 - increased sweating

 Although most of the side effects listed below don't happen very often, they could lead to serious problems if you do not seek medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur:

-- angina (e.g., uncomfortable pressure, fullness or chest pain that happens at rest, in the centre or left side)
+- angina (e.g., uncomfortable pressure, fullness, or chest pain that happens at rest, in the centre or on the left side)